 A good way to start is to actually get to know the different ways to breathe – on land.
 Lay down or sit comfortably with one hand on your chest and one hand on your belly.
 Just breathe in and out.
 Where do you feel a movement?

 There are two major ways to breathe: Using the diaphragm, a sheet of muscle underneath the lungs, or the muscles between the ribs.
-With breathing only into the chest we are not using our full lung capacity.
+By breathing only into the chest we are not using our full lung capacity.

 Subconsciously we might have trained ourselves to breathe only with the chest, especially females, as flat bellies are considered to be more attractive.
 You can breathe with the diaphragm without moving the belly, but for full abdominal breathing, also known as belly breathing, the belly expands (partially) with the inhalation and contracts with the exhalation.